helveticum/bitcoin/src/test/README.md

 After configuring, they can be run with `make check`.

-To run the bitcoind tests manually, launch `src/test/test_bitcoin`.
+To run the helveticumd tests manually, launch `src/test/test_helveticum`.

-To add more bitcoind tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.
+To add more helveticumd tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.

-To run the bitcoin-qt tests manually, launch `src/qt/test/test_bitcoin-qt`
+To run the helveticum-qt tests manually, launch `src/qt/test/test_helveticum-qt`

-To add more bitcoin-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.
+To add more helveticum-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.

 ### Running individual tests

-test_bitcoin has some built-in command-line arguments; for example, to run just the getarg_tests verbosely:
+test_helveticum has some built-in command-line arguments; for example, to run just the getarg_tests verbosely:

-    test_bitcoin --log_level=all --run_test=getarg_tests
+    test_helveticum --log_level=all --run_test=getarg_tests

 ... or to run just the doubledash test:

-    test_bitcoin --run_test=getarg_tests/doubledash
+    test_helveticum --run_test=getarg_tests/doubledash

-Run `test_bitcoin --help` for the full list.
+Run `test_helveticum --help` for the full list.

 ### Note on adding test cases

 The sources in this directory are unit test cases.
-Boost includes a unit testing framework, and since bitcoin already uses boost, it makes sense to simply use this framework rather than require developers to configure some other framework (we want as few impediments to creating unit tests as possible).
+Boost includes a unit testing framework, and since helveticum already uses boost, it makes sense to simply use this framework rather than require developers to configure some other framework (we want as few impediments to creating unit tests as possible).

-The build system is setup to compile an executable called `test_bitcoin` that runs all of the unit tests.
-The main source file is called test_bitcoin.cpp.
+The build system is setup to compile an executable called `test_helveticum` that runs all of the unit tests.
+The main source file is called test_helveticum.cpp.
 To add a new unit test file to our test suite you need to add the file to `src/Makefile.test.include`.
 The pattern is to create one test file for each class or source file for which you want to create unit tests.
 The file naming convention is `<source_filename>_tests.cpp`